Achievable logoAchievable logo

 • Babinski reflex: Stroking the sole of the foot causes the big toe to lift while the other toes fan out.

-• Swimming reflex: Placed face down in water, the baby moves in a coordinated swim-like manner.
+• Swimming reflex: When placed face down in water, the baby moves in a coordinated, swim-like manner.

 • Startle (Moro) reflex: A sudden noise or motion makes the baby cry and extend the neck and limbs, then retract them.